 Drafter’s Note: Include the following language if customer purchases DFS, as defined in section 2 of Exhibit D.

-2.6 Displacement of Block Product Amounts for Diurnal Flattening Service(06/02/09 Version)
+2.6 Displacement of Block Product for Diurnal Flattening Service(06/02/09 Version)

+[proposed re-write of section 2.6for POC]

+«Customer Name» shall schedule Specified Renewable Resources identified in section 2.3.6.1 of Exhibit D to serve its Total Retail Load, and BPA shall provide DFS to such Specified Renewable Resources pursuant to section 2.3 of Exhibit D. «Customer Name» shall reduce its Tier 2 Block Amount schedule each hour pursuant to section 4.5 in the body of this Agreement and section 2.3.1.5 of Exhibit D in any hour in the month when the total scheduled generation from such Specified Renewable Resources is greater than the total Planned Resource Amount in section 2.3.6.2 of Exhibit D for such Specified Renewable Resources. «Customer Name» shall pay BPA for the Tier 2 Block Amount in the table in section 2.5 of this exhibit regardless of any displacement of the Block Product for Diurnal Flattening Service.

+[section 2.6 RD version with edits]

-For each hour when the total scheduled generation from «Customer Name»’s Specified Resources listed in section 2.3.6.1 of Exhibit D, is greater than (up to the resource’s combined Operating Maximum amount) the total Planned Resource Amount for such Specified Resources, BPA’s obligation to make available the total planned Block Product amount (Tier 1 Block Amounts plus Tier 2 Block Amounts) specified in this exhibit shall be reduced by the amount the sum of the generation of such Specified Resources (that is equal to or less than the sum of the Operating Maximum of such resources) exceeds the sum of Planned Resource Amounts of such resources for each hour. «Customer Name» shall schedule its reduced Block Product deliveries as required for Diurnal Flattening Service pursuant to section 2.3 of Exhibit D and section 6 of Exhibit F. The total amount of DFS service provided to «Customer Name» for the month shall not exceed the total Block Product amount for that month.
+«Customer Name» shall apply the output from its Specified Renewable Resources listed in section 2.3.6.1 of Exhibit D pursuant to section 2.3.2 of Exhibit D. For each hour when the total scheduled generation from «Customer Name»’s Specified Resources listed in section 2.3.6.1 of Exhibit D, is greater than the total Planned Resource Amount for such Specified Resources(up to the resource’s combined Operating Maximum amount), BPA’s shall reduce «Customer Name»’s Block Product amount specified in this exhibit by the amount that the sum of the generation of such Specified Resources (that is equal to or less than the sum of the Operating Maximum of such resources) exceeds the sum of Planned Resource Amounts of such resources for each hour. «Customer Name» shall schedule its reduced Block Product deliveries as required for DFS pursuant to section 2.3 of Exhibit D and section 6 of Exhibit F.

 End Option for DFS